AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/functionalSpecifications.md

 - **1m ruler**

-Two 1m ruler will be needed to to create straight marks on the wall and on the cardboards.
+One 1m ruler will be needed to to create straight marks on the wall and on the cardboards.

 <img src="../images/ruler.png" style="height:200px">